-Founded in 2017 as a joint venture between the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Julius Maximilians University in Würzburg (JMU), the Helmholtz Institute for RNA-based Infection Research (HIRI) is housed on the Würzburg medical campus until its own building is constructed.
+Founded in 2017 as a location of the Helmholtz Centre for Infection Research (HZI) in Braunschweig in cooperation with the Julius-Maximilians-Universität Würzburg (JMU), the Helmholtz Institute for RNA-based Infection Research (HIRI) is housed on the Würzburg medical campus until its own building is constructed.
 However, it is becoming increasingly cramped there for its employees, who now number around 90.
 To make way for the new building for the HIRI as planned, demolition of the former urology department on the medical campus has just begun.

 Jörg Vogel, Professor at JMU and Managing Director of HIRI: "HIRI is very successful in attracting third-party funding, and this supports our growth.
 The importance of infection research for society is particularly evident during the pandemic.
 The founding of HIRI and its new building in Würzburg are a pioneering signal for the local science location, and I am very grateful that with the future resources in our own institute building, we will be able to further expand our position at the forefront of RNA-based infection research worldwide."

 With the aim of constructing a new building that is both forward-looking and economical, an architectural competition was held in 2018.
 The Munich-based office doranth post architekten was awarded the contract.
 It is active in Germany and abroad and has already realized numerous buildings for scientific institutions, in Bavaria among others in Munich and Erlangen.

 The design for the HIRI is a narrow, longitudinally oriented structure that integrates carefully in terms of form and height into its surroundings on the Würzburg medical campus.
 At the same time, the corpus with its transparent glass façade, light, open stair hall and asymmetrical cubature forms a contemporary contrast to the neighboring historic buildings from the Wilhelminian period.